Non-algebraic geometrically trivial cohomology classes over finite fields: Non-algebraicity criterion

-If $r=\infty$, we set $t=u=v=\infty$.
-Note that $t=u=v=2$ if $r=2$.
 Our applications do not rely on the full strength of \Cref{hochschild-serre-steenrod}, but only on its simpler consequence \Cref{hochschild-serre-steenrod-finite-fields}.
 In particular, we will not need the operations with prescript $B$, nor the definitions of $t,u,v$, but we included them for completeness and possible future use.

-In (ii), the fact that $\on{P}^s$, $\beta\on{P}^s$ and $\on{Sq}^i$ respect the spectral sequence filtration of $H^*(X,\Z/\ell)$ as described in the commutative squares is part of the statement.
+In (ii), the fact that $\on{P}^s$, $\beta\on{P}^s$ and $\on{Sq}^i$ respect the spectral sequence filtration of $H^*(X_{\bullet},\Z/\ell)$ as described in the commutative squares is part of the statement.

 \begin{proof} Let $F\to E\to B$ be a (topological) Serre fibration, and consider the Serre spectral sequence